Guide to Buying Your First Microscope

 Although technically not a “stereo” microscope, this option is capable of 40x, 100x and 400x magnification power.
 It features cool LED illumination and a rechargeable power pack.

-It also comes packed with a 15 pc Accessory Kit, and can be easily used on XP, vista and windows 10 operating systems!
+It also comes packed with a 15 pc Accessory Kit, and can be easily used on XP, Vista and Windows operating systems!

 AmScope Zoom Microscope